A guide to 20 vital restaurant and hospitality terms to elevate your business

 10. Waitlist

 In the restaurant industry, a waiting list is a list of people who have come or tried to reserve a dining table but have to wait until it’s available due to limited slots or seatings.
 Once someone cancels their reservation, the people on the wait list then will be prioritized to get their seats.
-While a wait list is a great indication of a high-traffic business, it is also important to ensure that guests have a seamless waiting experience, which can be managed with a waitlist management system.
+While a waitlist is a great indication of a high-traffic business, it is also important to ensure that guests have a seamless waiting experience, which can be managed with a waitlist management system.

-TableCheck's Door Waitlist Management helps restaurants manage their walk-in guests easier.
+TableCheck's Door Waitlist Management helps restaurants manage their walk-in guests more easily.
 Guests can conveniently book a table in advance using their own devices while being able to view menus or head to the bar while they wait for their table.
 Once their tables are ready, they will be notified by SMS or email which creates a seamless guest experience that drives profits for the restaurant while also making it more efficient for restaurant operations and staff.

 11. Pace rules